brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-cole-swensen.md

       program–the first of its kind in India.
 He has an MFA in writing from Bard College and teaches in Bangalore at the Srishti Institute of Art, Design, and Technology.
+  - person: susan-howe
+    event_bio: "Susan Howe was born on June 10, 1937, in Boston, Massachusetts.
+She is the author of several poetry collections, including Debths (New Directions, 2017), which received the 2018 Griffin International Poetry Prize, That This (New Directions, 2010), The Midnight (2003), Kidnapped (2002), The Europe of Trusts (2002), Pierce-Arrow (1999), Frame
+      Structures: Early Poems 1974-1979 (1996), The Nonconformist's Memorial (1993), The Europe of Trusts: Selected Poems (1990), and Singularities (1990). "
 date: 2020-11-11 13:00:00 -0500
 end_date: 2020-11-11 14:00:00 -0500
 series: 171